Mycophycobiosis: History

 The term mycophycobiosis was introduced by Jan and Erika Kohlmeyer in 1972, based on the case of the brown algal species Ascophyllum nodosum, which regularly harbours the ascomycete Mycosphaerella ascophylli.

 Another example of mycophycobiosis occurs in the genus Turgidosculum (synonym: Mastodia), which associates a green alga of the genus Prasiola with an ascomycete pyrenomycete of the genus Kohlmeyera.
 While the only alga of the genus Prasiola remains subservient to a certain at least temporary marine cover, the mycophycobiotic association allows a more terrestrial conquest outside the intertidal zone.

 Some authors hypothesize that vascular plants may have evolved from such a type of association and that this symbiosis may have helped land plants to conquer continents (similar to the association that gave rise to lichens).

 Major evolutionary role: exiting the waters

 The major groups of carbon phototrophs, prokaryotes and eukaryotes, arose in the marine environment.
 The establishment of symbioses has made it possible to make a macroevolutionary leap to conquer the more hostile terrestrial environment.
 Various mutualistic associations (mycophycobioses, lichens, then mycorrhizae) have been simultaneously or successively used.

 Examples

 In fresh water, the fungus Phaeospora lemaneae grows inside Lemanea fluviatilis.

 In the marine environment, the fungus Blodgettia confervoides can associate with several species of Cladophora.
-The fungus Mycophycias ascophylli associates with Ascophyllum nodosum (black seaweed) or another Fucaceae, Pelvetia canaliculata.
+In the littoral zone of the Northern Atlantic, the fungus Mycophycias ascophylli associates with Ascophyllum nodosum (black seaweed) or another Fucaceae, Pelvetia canaliculata.